jenkinsci/elastic-axis-plugin/CONTRIBUTING.md

 ### Reviewing code coverage

-The code coverage report is a set of HTML files that show methods and lines executed.
+The code coverage report shows methods and lines executed.
 The following commands will open the `index.html` file in the browser.

 * Windows - `start target\site\jacoco\index.html`